In This Post

 The lender must be satisfied you have good prospects of achieving a favourable divorce settlement, and that the <bloglink>value of the settlement<bloglink> will be enough to cover the cost of the loan (lenders typically look for the potential value of the settlement to be at least three times the cost of the loan).

-A few lenders require you to undertake a <bloglink>'soft' credit check<bloglink>, but most do not as they decide whether or not to lend based on the strength of your case, not your credit score.
+Some lenders require you to undertake a credit check (whether a hard, or a <bloglink>'soft' credit check<bloglink>, while some lenders do not as they decide whether or not to lend based on the strength of your case, not your credit score.

 Usually you will need to be a UK resident to apply, although some lenders will accept foreign applicants provided they have assets in the UK that the loan can be secured against.